very-inky/Bit-HeroesBot/devnotes.md

    - Add a delay between clicking the accept button and checking for the out of resources message
    - This will give the UI time to update and display the popup if needed

-2. **Implement Monitor Function / ActionRunning Loop**
+2. **Enhance the ActionRunning Monitoring System**
+   - ✅ Added one-time autopilot check at the beginning of monitoring
+   - ✅ Added player death detection and recovery
+   - ✅ Added template file availability checks
+   - ✅ Added in-progress dialogue detection and handling
+   - ✅ Implemented configurable monitoring intervals with heartbeat logging
-   - Create a continuous monitoring system that checks for various game states
+   - Add more templates for detecting various game states
-   - Handle unexpected popups, errors, and completion states
-   - Implement proper state transitions based on detected UI elements

-3. **Implement Rerun Functionality**
-   - Add detection for the "Rerun" button in quest and raid screens
-   - Implement logic to use the rerun button when appropriate instead of backing out to setup
-   - Handle cases where rerun is not available or not appropriate

-4. **Improve Error Handling and Recovery**
-   - Enhance error detection and recovery mechanisms
+   - Improve error handling and recovery mechanisms
    - Add more robust handling of unexpected game states
+   - Implement configurable monitoring timeouts

+3. **Improve Rerun Functionality**
+   - Add support for more complex rerun scenarios
+   - Implement better handling of rerun failures
+   - Add configurable rerun limits
+   - ✅ Differentiate between action types (Quest/Raid use rerun, others use town button)

+4. **Implement Logging System**
-   - Implement logging for better debugging
+   - Add comprehensive logging for better debugging
+   - Implement log levels (debug, info, warning, error)
+   - Add log rotation and archiving

 ## Technical Notes